celehs/M2REMAP/README.md

 via a deep neural network onto the clinical semantic embedding space shared by drugs, diseases, and  other common clinical concepts.
 To infer molecule-disease relations, M2REMAP combines multimodal molecule representation and disease semantic embedding to jointly infer indications and side effects.

-Currently, the codes are proveided only for reference and cannot run due the the lack of the EHR embedding vecotrs.
-The embedding vectors will be published later.
+Currently, the codes are provided only for a reference and cannot run directly due the the lack of the EHR embedding vecotrs, which will be published later.

 ![img.png](img.png)